11 Most Popular Tools for Logging and Monitoring API Calls

 1 - Moesif

 Moesif is a powerful, feature-rich solution for API monitoring and tracking.
+Moesif also provides detailed insights into API transactions, capturing information about API requests and responses to ensure quality and performance.
 Rather than synthetic monitoring, Moesif provides real user monitoring, giving businesses the ability to dive into their API performance and API call data.
 By combining real-time event logging with product analytics (including API endpoint analysis, API testing, and API gateway integration), monetization systems (including quotas, governance, and metered billing), and alerts (both real-time and behavioral, as well as API security), Moesif promises to unlock better revenue performance, improve user retention, and generate unprecedented insight and awareness across your API.

 Benefits